drweb86/dotnet-ftps-server/README_NUGET.md

 ﻿## Open-source free C# FTPS Server .Net 10 Library without dependencies

 A FTPS (FTP over TLS) server implementation in C# with logging, user permissions, and flexible configuration options.
-Aimed for Windows, Linux, Android and macOS platforms.
+Aimed for Windows, Linux, Android and macOS, and for embedding in other .NET apps.

+For Android see File System implementation and sample code at repository (Avalonia based).

 Does not have dependencies.